-As the baby boomer generation enters retirement and millennials approach the mid-point of their careers, retirement planning is becoming an increasingly important topic for many Canadians, including physicians.
+As the baby-boom generation enters retirement and millennials approach the mid-point of their careers, retirement planning is becoming an increasingly urgent topic for many Canadians, including physicians.

-But just as doctors would not want a medical ailment to go undiagnosed, they should be checking up on their finances too.
+Just as you wouldn’t want a physical ailment to go undiagnosed, physicians should be ensuring their finances have regular check-ups too.
 It’s healthy to voice any concerns or questions you might have about your long-term wealth plan.

-One reason doctors need to make a financial plan pretty quickly after they begin working is that the long years of medical school and residency cost them not only money, but saving and investment time.
+Physicians have a particular need to make a financial plan pretty quickly after they begin working — because long years of medical school and residency cost them not only money, but saving and investment time.

 “We get a bit of a late start,” the Loonie Doctor said in an interview.
 “So because we spend a lot of years in training, and then we accrue debt during that training, which we then have to pay off, we have a more condensed period of time that we’ve got to start saving for retirement with — and that comes usually at the busy part of our lives.”

-It is not easy to make up a lost decade’s worth of savings potential, but the key is to start saving earlier on in your career.
-That, however, is not always easy either.
-Doctors’ pay typically jumps significantly after residency, once they become attending physicians.
+It’s not easy to make up a lost decade of savings potential, but it is possible; the key is to start saving early in your career.
+That isn’t always easy either — even though physicians’ income typically jumps significantly after residency.

 “You have a long period of delayed gratification where you’re working really hard but you’re still making kind of an average income, and then you suddenly go to making a higher income and there are all sorts of expectations that come with that,” the Loonie Doctor said.

-This all tends to coincide with a period in physicians’ lives when they may have childcare and eldercare responsibilities.
+This all tends to coincide with a period in physicians’ lives when they may have both childcare and eldercare responsibilities.
 Add to that the desire to save and invest for a better standard of living during your working years and for your children’s education, and the need to insure yourself against unexpected illness or other events, and saving for retirement can easily become something you’ll get around to nearer the time.

 Don’t overlook the symptoms of financial ill-health